 Through creative timetabling, our girls in Years 9 and 10 undertake three electives instead of the usual two and we more than easily rival other local schools in the range of subjects offered in Years 11 and 12.
 All these subjects create pathways into diverse careers.
 Our HSC results are always exciting and highly gratifying.
 Our girls often achieve beyond their expectations and we enjoy their success as much as they do!

-At Stella, we are committed to offering best practice teaching and learning grounded in the latest evidence-based research.
-Our Master Plan incorporates innovative learning spaces that are creating more room for even greater innovation in teaching and learning.
+At Stella, we are committed to offering best practice learning and teaching grounded in the latest evidence-based research.
+Our Master Plan incorporates innovative spaces that are creating more room for even greater innovation in learning and teaching.
 Furthermore, the IT infrastructure at Stella Maris is second-to-none, empowering learning that is highly collaborative and extends beyond the classroom.

 Diverse Extra-Curricular Choices Provide Balance and Opportunity

 “Every time I make a sport team or get an award I feel part of the Stella community because they taught me everything I need to know to achieve that.” – Hayley, Year 9.

 Our extra-curricular program is an integral part of providing a well-rounded education that nurtures and challenges the growth of the whole person!
 There is an activity beyond the classroom to suit every girl’s individual interests and skills – and if by some slim chance there is not one to suit your daughter then we are always open to adding something new!
 Through participation in these activities your daughter will learn important life lessons in collaboration, resilience, self-discipline, sportsmanship, team work, confidence, respect and courage.